kleber-smartdev/UX-Projects-Figma/README.md

 # UX Projects Figma
 Some of my projects on Figma <strong>(Persona, Task Flow, Experience Map, Wireframes, Prototypes, Mockups, and so on)</strong>
-### Ps.
-Remains with this page opened, click with the right button on the bellow links in a new tab.
 <br>

 ### Case Study - Capstone Project